Gaza Strip: 1967: Israeli occupation

+1987: First Intifada

+The First Intifada was a sustained series of protests and violent riots carried out by Palestinians in the Israeli-occupied Palestinian territories and Israel.
+It was motivated by collective Palestinian frustration over Israel's military occupation of the West Bank and the Gaza Strip, as it approached a twenty-year mark, having begun after Israel's victory in the 1967 Arab–Israeli War.
+The uprising lasted from December 1987 until the Madrid Conference of 1991, though some date its conclusion to 1993, with the signing of the Oslo Accords.

+The intifada began on 9 December 1987, in the Jabalia refugee camp of the Gaza Strip after an Israeli army truck collided with a civilian car, killing four Palestinian workers.
+Palestinians charged that the collision was a deliberate response for the killing of an Israeli in Gaza days earlier.
+Israel denied that the crash, which came at time of heightened tensions, was intentional or coordinated.
+The Palestinian response was characterized by protests, civil disobedience, and violence.
+There was graffiti, barricading, and widespread throwing of stones and Molotov cocktails at the IDF and its infrastructure within the West Bank and Gaza Strip.
+These contrasted with civil efforts including general strikes, boycotts of Israeli Civil Administration institutions in the Gaza Strip and the West Bank, an economic boycott consisting of refusal to work in Israeli settlements on Israeli products, refusal to pay taxes, and refusal to drive Palestinian cars with Israeli licenses.

 1994: Gaza under Palestinian Authority

-In September 1992, Israeli Prime Minister Yitzhak Rabin told a delegation from the Washington Institute for Near East Policy "I would like Gaza to sink into the sea, but that won't happen, and a solution must be found."

 In May 1994, following the Palestinian-Israeli agreements known as the Oslo Accords, a phased transfer of governmental authority to the Palestinians took place.
-Much of the Strip (except for the settlement blocs and military areas) came under Palestinian control.
+Much of the Strip came under Palestinian control, except for the settlement blocs and military areas.
 The Israeli forces left Gaza City and other urban areas, leaving the new Palestinian Authority to administer and police those areas.
 The Palestinian Authority, led by Yasser Arafat, chose Gaza City as its first provincial headquarters.
-In September 1995, Israel and the PLO signed a second peace agreement, extending the Palestinian Authority to most West Bank towns.
+In September 1995, Israel and the Palestine Liberation Organization (PLO) signed a second agreement, extending the Palestinian Authority to most West Bank towns.

-Between 1994 and 1996, Israel built the Israeli Gaza Strip barrier to improve security in Israel.
-The barrier was largely torn down by Palestinians at the beginning of the Al-Aqsa Intifada in September 2000.
+Between 1994 and 1996, Israel built the Gaza–Israel barrier to improve security in Israel.
+The barrier was largely torn down by Palestinians at the beginning of the Second Intifada in September 2000.